Journal

 }

-Search: Textbook range query with twin binary searches.
-Fixed-width offsets enable random access to index:
+Search: Implemented the search in a FastCGI script as a textbook range query with two binary searches.
+Leveraged the fixed-width offsets for fast random access to the index:

 seek($fh_sa, $mid * 4, 0);